Draco-lang/Language-suggestions/Specification/ExpressionsAndBuiltins.md

 ### Escape sequences

-They would be enclosed in single-quotes.
 Escaping would be the usual `\`.
 Escape sequences would be:
  * `\'`: Just a `'`.
 It does not have to be escaped in a string literal, but simplifies code-generation for the users.
 Since it's otherwise meaningless, it's essentially no effort to allow it in string literals. (inspired by C#)
  * `\"`: Just a `"`.
 It does not have to be escaped in a character literal, but simplifies code-generation for the users.
 Since it's otherwise meaningless, it's essentially no effort to allow it in character literals. (inspired by C#)
  * `\\`: Escapes the `\` to literally mean a `\`.